jtpaasch/repo.hs/README.md

 Usage
 -----

 The important thing is to read the source code (for learning purposes).
 This is not meant for practical use!
-But, the commands go like this:
+But, the commands go as follows.

 To create a new repository in a directory, cd into that directory, then do this: